We want to create a culture that pulls every mind into the game.

 You then need to do two things:

-First, put the agreements into daily action so that every conversation, meeting, decision, problem, or conflict provides an opportunity to practice.
+- First, put these norms into daily action so that every conversation, meeting, decision, problem, or conflict becomes a practice.

-Second, regularly reinforce the learning with a focused set of practices and activities.
+- Second, regularly reinforce the learning with a focused set of activities.

 Culture building is hard work.